Fbamashmus/SignUpPage/README.md

-# SignUpPage
+# Sign Up Page
-Simple Sign Up Page using html, css, and bootstrap.
+Simple Sign Up Page for a hospital using html, css, and bootstrap.